SergeantWiley/ChessNet/README.md

 ```
 First is the fc1 and fc2.
 Each one of these are a layer of the network.
 The FC stands for Fully connected.
 In this case we only need 2 layers.
 The reason for this is the same reason why we did only 2 game states per data point.
 We want teach 2 concepts.
 One is the value of the piece and one is the value of the position.

-In chess, a queen near the middle of the board is more valuable then a pawn in near the end of the board.
+In chess, a queen near the middle of the board is more valuable then a pawn near the end of the board.
 The first layer is finding the value of the piece and then second is finding the value of the positions.

 Since each state is based off the state from the last, we move forward setting x to our first layer then after the value of the peice is determined or learned, it gets passed to find the value of the position that is being determined or learned so the new x is sent for evaluation which brings us to the next part, which are the hyper paramters